IkonRules/risk-strategy-optimization/README.md

 #### What second-wave Monte Carlo does

-The implemented look-ahead samples concrete regional outcomes, reconstructs the resulting large state, rebuilds the active battle graph and evaluates a newly partitioned next tactical wave:
+Second-wave Monte Carlo partially addresses the problem of lacking interaction between regions by sampling concrete regional outcomes, reconstructing the resulting global state and evaluating the next tactical situation.

 ```text
 [Sample regional outcomes] → [Reconstruct large state] → [Rebuild battle graph] → [Repartition] → [Evaluate next wave]
 ```

-This can capture interactions that emerge after the first wave.
-It can improve downstream evaluation, but it cannot reconstruct dependencies already discarded when the initial graph was split.
-Monte Carlo therefore does not automatically make a regional decomposition accurate.
+This captures interactions that appear after the first wave, but it cannot recover dependencies that were already lost when the initial graph was divided.

+The quality of the regional approximation therefore depends mainly on how strongly the regions interact.

 ### What validation showed

-Validation compared an approximate successor-state distribution $P$ with an exact distribution $Q$ using total variation distance:
+To evaluate the regional approximation, several experiments compared its predicted successor-state distribution $P$ with an exact distribution $Q$ of the same problem using total variation distance.

 $$
 \mathrm{TV}(P, Q) = \frac{1}{2}\sum_s \lvert P(s) - Q(s) \rvert.